-The changes proposed in HB 176 are necessary, since the scope of practice for ATs have not received a wholesale update by the profession since the initial enactment of our state licensure in 1991.
-While there have been incremental updates over the past couple of decades, this is the first update proposed by the profession.
-While Ohio was one of the first states to license athletic trainers, as such other states that have licensed ATs more recently have scope of practice acts that are more aligned with what is contained in HB 176.
+The changes proposed in Sub HB 176 are necessary, since the scope of practice for ATs have not received a wholesale update by the profession since the initial enactment of our state licensure in 1991.
+While there have been incremental updates over the past couple of decades, this is the first proposed by the profession.
+While Ohio was one of the first states to license athletic trainers, other states that have licensed ATs more recently have scope of practice acts that are more aligned with what is contained in HB 176.
 These states have a practice act that is more current with the ongoing changes in athletic training education that have followed the advancements in the delivery of health care today.

 There have been 3 major athletic training educational changes since the enactment of our state licensure in 1991.
 These changes have culminated in new national education standards for athletic training recently being adopted to require a master's level entry for all athletic trainers beginning in 2022.
-Prior to this change, the national standard was a bachelor's degree, however, over 85% of Ohio's ATs have a master's degree or higher level of education.
+Prior to this change, the national standard was a bachelor's degree, however, over 85% of Ohio's licensed ATs have a master's degree or higher level of education.
 With the three generations of change, along with the current national education standards, we felt it was an appropriate time to update our state practice act.

-This bill as proposed will ensure that Ohio's graduates of athletic training will be able to practice the skills they are taught in the classroom daily.
-Ohio currently has more accredited programs than any other state.
-These changes will help facilitate the retention of Ohio's graduates.
+This bill as proposed will ensure that Ohio's graduates of athletic training will be able to practice the skills they are taught in the classroom daily right here in Ohio.
+Since Ohio currently has more accredited programs than any other state, we believe it is important that we retain our graduates to work and live in Ohio.
 It will also attract athletic trainers from out of state to Ohio as they will be able to practice at the top of their license.
 For those of you that may not be familiar with athletic trainers, we provide care in various settings.
-They can work for a professional sports team, colleges and universities, primary and secondary schools, health clinics, wellness facilities, youth sports programs, hospitals, sports clinics/outpatient rehab, performance arts, public safety, military, and industrial/occupational settings.
+ATs can work for a professional sports team, colleges and universities, primary and secondary schools, health clinics, wellness facilities, youth sports programs, hospitals, sports clinics/outpatient rehab, performance arts, public safety, military, and industrial/occupational settings.
 Within these settings, we are often the front-line health care provider.
 We may be the only health care provider present in a collegiate, secondary school, or youth sports facility while patients are engaging in physical activity.
 This requires our ability to bring lifesaving techniques to bear on emergent situations that inevitably arise.